marcpre/personal_blog_eleventy/README.md

 273. Uniswap arbitrage bot create it
 274. di ot talk about your trading, keep it confidential
 275. Chatgpt task to create a website or app or analyze a lot of data
+276. what is a startup idea that sorks for you?
+277.